KirstinLyon/kirstinlyon.github.io/sections/data.md

 - Supported the implementation of Tableau roll-out across the organization.
 - Responsible for teaching Tableau, creating an internal community, providing support to different areas of the organisation, and a Tableau developer on other projects.
 - Any team within the organisation could request teaching, support, or projects.
-- Crafted dashboards for sales and opportunities for the finance and sales organisation, IT Asset Management, baking financial overview, Agronomy financial overview, and overviews for usage of Tableau server.
+- Created dashboards for sales and opportunities for the finance and sales organisation, IT Asset Management, baking financial overview, Agronomy financial overview, and overviews for usage of Tableau server.
 - Managed ad hoc requests and support.

 **Data Analyst** @Group Operational Risk, Danske Bank (July 2016 – Nov.
 2016)